-Thompson does agree with Lanier that the Internet age would be healthier if the information was distributed in a less centralized way — without a Google or Facebook in the middle.
+Yet Thompson, who recently set up his own cloud service on a seven-year-old computer parked under his kitchen table and wrote about the experience in Wired, agrees with Lanier that the Internet age might be healthier if the information was distributed in a more decentralized way.
+We’re talking from one computer to another, without a Google or Facebook in the middle.
 “There are actually very cool nerds working on that,” he said.

 What we also need is some cool nerds helping to divert the Internet’s power of distraction.
-And because many tools of the digital age are run by for-profit corporations, it is in their interest to interrupt us as often as they can.
+Because many tools of the digital age are run by for-profit corporations, it is in their interest to interrupt us as often as they can.

-Michael Chabon, author of works including The Amazing Adventures of Kavalier & Clay and Telegraph Avenue, and an early adopter of technology in his research work, wrestles every day with some of the ramifications Lanier and Thompson discuss, particularly distraction — something we can all relate to.
+Michael Chabon, author of books including The Amazing Adventures of Kavalier & Clay and Telegraph Avenue, wrestles every day with some of the ramifications Lanier and Thompson discuss, particularly distraction — something we can all relate to.

-“I do not want to even think about the time I have wasted,’’ said Chabon, a Pulitzer Prize-winning author.
+“I do not want to even think about the time I have wasted,’’ said the Pulitzer Prize-winning author who was an early adopter of technology in his work.
 “I get distracted by one link that leads to another to another.
-Every time I discover that one link that is absolutely crucial to my work, there must be 75 times where I ended up at the Brady Bunch fan website.’’
+Every time I discover that one link that is absolutely crucial to my work, there must be 75 times where I ended up at the complete Brady Bunch fan website.’’

 As a father of four teens and pre-teens, Chabon also tries to keep up with the distractions of his kids’ world.
 “I am most worried about the 2.5 hours watching videos of pug-beagle mix puppies crawling around someone’s back yard instead of going out into our actual backyard with our actual dog.”